Our Top Tips on how to exercise your dog in the winter

 • The important danger signs to look for are similar to humans when they get hypothermia.
 If you notice that your dog is physically shivering or feels cold when you touch him,n it is time to cut the walk short and get indoors to warm him up.

-• Remember to protect the paws during the winter with some balm-like Mushers’ Winter roads bring ice and snow, which means they are likely to be treated with rock salt.
+• Remember to protect the paws during the winter with some balm-like Mushers’ Winter roads bringing ice and snow, which means they will likely be treated with rock salt.

 • Instead of taking long walks and being exposed for long periods, which may result in hypothermia, take shorter walks.
 By king shorter walks around the park or block, your dog will be able to warm up in between